-Baryons are considered as dressed protons, resulting from perturbations of magnetodynamic origin built upon a background sea of excitations at about 3.7 GeV.
-In order to simulate perturbations from such a state a sum over the energy spectrum of excitations is necessary.
-A Zeta-function regularization procedure previously adopted for the Casimir Effect is applied to eliminate divergencies when the sum upon the energy spectrum states is carried out.
+Baryons are generated from perturbations of magnetodynamic origin built upon a background sea of excitations at about 3.7 GeV adopting the proton state as a "substrate", as proposed by Barut.
+To simulate perturbations from such a state a sum over the energy spectrum of excitations is necessary.
+A Zeta-function regularization procedure previously adopted for the Casimir Effect is applied to eliminate divergences when the sum upon the energy spectrum states is carried out.
 States of negative energy compared to the background state are obtained and represent the baryons.
 The periodic behavior of the baryons masses with confined magnetic flux is reproduced with no further forms of energies required besides the magnetodynamic terms.
+This treatment implicitly supports the concept that quarks and leptons might be treated on similar theoretical grounds.